bradeneast/oakstudio.co/src/content.md

 - We hate time crunches, which is why we work faster and more efficiently than most design agencies.
 - We're trusted by over 25 businesses in Oklahoma and in the Midwest.
-- We aim to remove the uncertainty in branding.
+- Our communication will be frequent and transparent.
+We aim to remove the uncertainty in branding, so we do everything up front and out in the open.

 <section class="soft bleed">
   <Import from="/_/Person.html">